232 Silas H. Hunt Hall

 Generally, the University may award transfer credit for work completed at regionally accredited institutions of higher learning if courses are not technical, vocational, or remedial in nature, if they apply to a baccalaureate degree, and if the student earned a grade of C or better.
 For an outline of more specific policies or to view transfer equivalencies, please visit Transfer Credit.

 The University offers 6 hours of credit for service in the United States Armed Forces.
-For more information, please contact Kenny Stewart, the University's VA certifying official by calling (479) 575-5454.
+For more information, please contact Veterans Resource and Information Center by calling (479) 575-VRIC (8742).

 Once admitted by the University, you will receive a packet of information outlining your next steps.
 Returning students should plan to speak with their advisors regarding registration.
 As a new student, generally you will need to: